 The first and last few sentences of your presentation might be the most important ones.
 They offer you the opportunity to grab your audience's attention with just a few words.
-Therefore, use an attention grabber during your opening to engage your audience.
+Use an attention grabber during your opening to engage your audience.
 A good attention grabber is one that is relevant to your presentation and will create a need for your research, while being appealing to your audience.
 It can be as simple as mentioning the problem that you are addressing in your research.
-Starting a presentation by stating your name and the title of your research might be relevant, but is not appealing (there is time to introduce yourself later).
+Starting a presentation by stating your name and the title of your research might be relevant, but is not appealing.
 Examples of attention grabbers are quotes, questions, anecdotes, a statement or a picture.
 It is possible to create a separate slide for your attention grabber.